 Biology is one of the easier science subjects.
 Compared to physical sciences, those concerned with non-living things, it’s less math-heavy and more straightforward.
 Conceptualizing biology facts is easier.
 Its principles are also easily observable for beginners.

 Despite that, especially for students who don’t have a lot of experience in the sciences, it’s not without its difficulties.
-For someone considering studying it for a degree, or an important exam for college entry, it isn’t always the easiest option!
+For someone considering studying it for a degree, or an important exam for college admission, it isn’t always the easiest option!

 We’ll get into the reasons why in this article.
 You’ll also learn:

 - Useful things to know before starting a biology course

 - The “hard” and “easy” parts of the subject

 - What to expect from a typical bio class

 - How you can best prepare as a beginner

 As a med student who had to go back to high school later in life to take biology, I’m aware of what can make the subject seem both easy and hard.